Monthly Tech-Tip | No tracking! No ads! |

 CAD software and 3D printing are a potential revolution in vessel mold-making for ceramics (3D modelling is another topic).
 But there are two big problems: There is no way a potter, hobbyist or even small manufacturer can afford the typical software cost.
 While it is true most have free or low-cost trial or hobby versions, the strings attached are deal breakers.
 The second problem is the complexity of learning - that can be a bigger obstacle than cost.

-Fusion 360 seems to be exactly what is needed.
-It is the way to on-board the CAD world, using the free version and its great learning resources and best-in-class user interface.
+Until the recent price increase Fusion 360 seemed to be exactly what was needed.
+A great way to on-board the CAD world, using the free version and its great learning resources and best-in-class user interface.
 It is new and modern, a YouTube star.
 It is fully parametric supporting constraints and a timeline.
 True, it can choke on more complex drawings on consumer computers, but we don’t need to do those.
 But, for commercial use, it costs $680/yr.
 But that is cheap compared to some others!
 Upon discovery of the capability, the cost might be doable for you.
-If not, there is a second option: Move to Shapr 3D after learning.
-It costs $299/yr, also works on iPad (which Fusion 360 does not) and it is similar enough to make the transition easier.
-It is less powerful and lacks the training support, but the things it does do well are what is needed for mold making in ceramics.
-It uses the Parasolid engine like OnShape and SolidWorks (that royalty is probably what raises the cost).

-Here are the ones you cannot afford (and maybe don't want):
+Here are the ones you likely cannot afford (and maybe don't want):

 -OnShape runs in your browser.
 It focuses on collaboration for teams.
 Free-version drawings are public but going private costs $1500/yr!

--Rhino is usable for CAD but targeted at modelling.
+-Rhino is usable for CAD but is polygonal and targeted at modelling.
 It is not fully parametric and does not have a traditional timeline (however Rhino+Grasshopper is life-changing for geeks, both for CAD and modelling). $1000 to buy but upgrading is $500+.

 -Solidworks is fully parametric with editable history.
 But it is old, the interface shows it.
 It is low cost for hobby use but for commercial use it is far out of reach for individuals ($2600/yr in 2025).